HSM: Hierarchical Scene Motifs for Multi-Scale Indoor Scene Generation: Conclusion

-This work was funded in part by a CIFAR AI Chair, a Canada Research Chair, NSERC Discovery Grants, and enabled by support from the \href{https://alliancecan.ca/}{Digital Research Alliance of Canada}.
-We also thank Jiayi Liu, Weikun Peng, and Qirui Wu for helpful discussions.
+\textbf{Acknowledgments.} This work was funded in part by the Sony Research Award Program, a CIFAR AI Chair, a Canada Research Chair, NSERC DG, and enabled by support from \href{https://alliancecan.ca/}{Digital Research Alliance}.
+We thank Jiayi Liu, Weikun Peng, and Qirui Wu for helpful discussions.

 {

 }

 \maketitlesupplementary